irontec/ivozprovider/doc/sphinx/pbx_features/users.rst

         This only makes the voicemail available to be routed as described in the section :ref:`forward to voicemail <fwd_to_vm>`.

+    Voicemail Locution
+        If set, this locution is played as voicemail welcome message when a voicemail for this user is going to be recorded.
+This only applies for call forwardings to voicemail described in the section :ref:`forward to voicemail <fwd_to_vm>`.

     Email notification
         Send an email to the configured user address when a new voicemail is received.

     Attach sounds:
         Attach the audio message to the sent email.

+.. note:: If voicemail locution is not assigned, default locution will be used as long as
+          the user has not recorded a custom message through the voicemail menu (calling to voicemail service code).

 **************
 Boss-Assistant